Brian Bell, Chief Executive

 She is a member of the MBA Association, The Marketing Institute of Ireland; the Public Relations Institute of Ireland; and the Guild of Agricultural Journalists.

-WH’s Corporate PR Practice focuses on communications and reputation management for a broad cross-section of clients from financial; insurance; aviation; manufacturing; services; legal; technology; energy and telecommunications sectors.
+WH’s Corporate PR Practice focuses on communications and reputation management for a broad cross-section of clients from financial; insurance; aviation; manufacturing; professional services; technology; energy and telecommunications sectors.
 A large amount of our work deals with integrated stakeholder communications, particularly in the area of change management.

 We work with Irish based public limited companies, providing financial PR services and advice, with the objective of building confidence amongst shareholders and the wider investment community.
 Our experience in this area includes results announcements; annual general meetings; annual reports; mergers and acquisitions; flotations and other key company developments.